apollographql/apollo-server/docs/source/data/errors.md

 ### For the client response

 The Apollo Server constructor accepts a `formatError` function that is run on each error passed back to the client.
 This can be used to mask errors as well as for logging.
+Note that in production, you must `debug: true` when creating the server; otherwise, `formatError` will only send `INTERNAL_SERVER_ERROR`s.

 > Note that while this changes the error which is sent to the client, it
 > doesn't change the error that is sent to Apollo Graph Manager.
 See the